All Episodes

 dan friesen

-I have this non-disclosure agreement that I signed with a law firm.
+I have this non disclosure agreement that I signed with a law firm and yeah, let me break it for you.

 jordan holmes

-I had to sign a non-disclosure agreement with work.
+I had to sign a non disclosure agreement with work.

-But Alex could be on the everywhere and just be like, ah, whatever.
+But Alex could be on the everywhere.

 dan friesen